Moravian Margrave Wars: Aftermath

 After the death of Prokop, Jobst of Luxembourg became the sole lord of Moravia and gradually came to terms with his cousins Wenceslaus and Sigismund.
 At the end of 1410, he briefly became King of the Romans, but he died in January 1411.
 Since he died like his brother Prokop without descendants, Moravia and the title of Margrave went to the King Wenceslaus IV.
 He permanently united the Bohemian Kingdom and the Moravian Margraviate in the person of one ruler, and appointed his hofmeister Lacek of Kravař and Helfštejn as provincial governor.

+Legacy

+Czech historiography treats the wars as a structural precondition of the Hussite crisis that erupted after 1415.
+The financial and political strain on Wenceslaus IV weakened royal authority in Bohemia at the moment Jan Hus was becoming a national political issue, and Sigismund's repeated interventions during the wars created the adversarial relationship with the Bohemian estates that later complicated his claim to the Bohemian throne.
+The dynastic exhaustion of the Luxembourg line in Bohemia, visible in the fact that neither Jobst nor Prokop left heirs, is generally read as a direct consequence of the conflict.

 Cultural influence

 The Passio raptorum de Slapanicz, secundum Bartoss, tortorem Brunnensem is a Latin literary treatment of a supposed historical event from Easter 1401, when the townspeople of Brno violently suppressed a group of robbers who were plaguing the village of Šlapanice.
 The story is presented with an abundant usage of phrases and allusions to the Gospels, which creates a comic effect.
 It has survived in a single manuscript from the late 15th century, stored in the National Library of the Czech Republic.
 The event described is not attested in any other source, and the text exhibits several fabricated features, such as a long list of at least partly fictional antagonists.

+The Kingdom Come video game series is loosely based on events that occurred during the intervention of Sigismund of Hungary in Moravia and Bohemia between 1402 and 1403.